Robustness of Delta Hedging in a Jump-Diffusion Model: Robust pricing

+for some constant $B>0$ depending on $k$.
+The last equation is shown in \cite{gdb} using the Hansen-Jagannathan bound. $C_m(t)$ in \eqref{eq:gen_C_def} is then also called upper good-deal bound and any price at time $t$ above $C_m(t)$ gives rise to a good-deal (i.e., allowing for portfolios with price zero which are in $\mathcal{A}$).\\ \item\textsc{Strictly Acceptable Opportunities:} In \cite{carr2001pricing} the acceptance set $\mathcal{A}$ is given by the set of all financial positions $X$ such that

-for some constant $B>0.$ The inequality in the specification of $\mathcal{M}$ is equivalent to bounding the \emph{Sharpe ratio} by $B.$ The process $C_{m}$ in this case is called the \emph{upper good deal price bound process}, the lower one is constructed accordingly.
-Consequently, all prices in-between are considered to be \emph{good deals}. \cite{arai2014convex} describe the good-deal bounds through convex risk measures.
-Another possibility of narrowing down the pricing interval is based on the notion of \emph{acceptability} in terms of a collection of test measures and associated floors, see \cite{carr2001pricing} for details. \\ \item \textsc{Ball scenarios:} A measure $\mathbb{P}$ qualifies to be a reference risk-neutral measure if it is plausible from an investor's point of view.
+for some test measures $\Q_1,\ldots,\Q_m,$ which for instance could be pricing measures based on different marginal utilities of different agents.
+Note that in an equilibrium model every rational agent is willing to accept at least some scenarios where possible losses can occur. $\mathcal{M}$ in this case is the set of these test measures, and a price higher than \eqref{eq:gen_C_def} leads to a (strictly) acceptable oppertunity. \cite{carr2001pricing} prove fundamental theorems of asset pricing replacing the traditional notion of arbitrage by their notion of acceptability.
+These results were generalized for instance by \cite{cherny2008pricing}.\\ \item \textsc{Ball scenarios:} A measure $\mathbb{P}$ qualifies to be a reference risk-neutral measure if it is plausible from an investor's point of view.
 To obtain an equally reasonable price range of the claim $h(S(T))$ in \eqref{eq:gen_C_def}, one can consider market models $\mathbb{Q} \in \mathcal{Q}$ in a small ball around the reference model $\mathbb{P}.$ Noting that the choice $\psi = \theta = 0$ in \eqref{eq:girsanov} leads to $\mathbb{P}$, one specifies